d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 a slick Python trick achieved via the Block class's `__call__` function.

-Before we dive in to implementing our own custom `Block`, we briefly summarize the basic functionality that each `Block` must perform the following duties:
+Before we dive into implementing our own custom `Block`, we briefly summarize the basic functionality that each `Block` must perform the following duties:

 1. Ingest input data as arguments to its `forward` function.